supervisely-ecosystem/template-import-from-file/DEV.md

 * Path: `data/my_project.txt` - Local path to downloaded file
 * Is directory: `False` - Determines if path is a directory

- `context` variable is passed as an argument to `process` method of class `MyImport` and `context` object will be created automatically when you execute import.
+ `context` variable is passed as an argument to `process` method of class `MyImport` and `context` object will be created automatically when you execute import script.

 ```python
 class MyImport(sly.app.Import):